jwagenleitner/groovy-wslite/README.md

         }
     }

-When sending content you can also send byte[], text, url encoded parameters, and xml.
+When sending content you can also send byte[], text, url encoded parameters, xml and json.

     def repsonse = client.post() {
         type "application/vnd.lock-in-proprietary-format"  // String or ContentType